China slashes tariffs for Asian countries as US trade fight escalates

 China is slashing tariffs on imports from five Asian countries in a move that could strengthen its defenses in a trade war with the United States.

-Beijing will reduce tariffs on thousands of products from India and South Korea, as well as the smaller economies
+Beijing will reduce tariffs on thousands of products from India and South Korea, as well as the smaller economies of Sri Lanka, Bangladesh and Laos, China's commerce ministry said Thursday.

 The reductions are due to take effect on July 1.
 They're part of an agreement between the six countries called the Asia Pacific Trade Agreement (APTA) that covers more than 10,000 goods in total, the ministry added.